DuncanDoyle/ge-sp-5913/README.md

 > * try to delete `developer-example-com-vs` and `api-example-com-vs` at the same time, you can't because deletion of multiple resources is not an atomic operation in K8S ...
 >
 > The only solution out of this is to:
-> * Manually create the missing Upstreams to get the system out of Warning state
+> * Manually create the missing Upstreams to get the system out of Warning state.
+Note that I've not tried this and I'm also not sure if this is actually possible and the `Upstreams` will not get rejected by the validating webhook.
-> * Configure the webhook to also not run on deletion of virtualservices.
+> * Configure the webhook to also not run on deletion of `VirtualServices` or creation of `Upstreams`.
 >
 > When I try to apply the latter with a Helm upgrade, I can't because the pre-upgrade hook fails because of the fact that the system is in a "Warning" state on the `VirtualServices`.
 So you need to configure this setting directly on the `ValidatingWebhookConfiguration` CR (i.e. remove the `DELETE` operation on the `Virtualservices` configuration in the `rules` section of the CR).
 >